What is an FEP Audit?

 The auditor will come out to your property, sit down with you and any relevant FEP implementers (E.g. Managers, Leasees, Sharemilkers etc) and discuss your farm and your systems.
 They will review your relevant records and look about the farm.

 In your audit you will need to be able to demonstrate the good management practices you have indicated in your FEP.
-It is important to make sure your records are up to date and easily available when the auditor comes knocking at your door.
+It is important to make sure your records are up to date and easily available.

 A list of useful records for your audit can be found here: Audit records checklist pdf